unaxlasa/Water-Tank-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Readme.md

-[Here](https://github.com/unaxlasa/Water-Tank-Project/blob/main/README.md) the link to the repository.
+[Here](https://github.com/unaxlasa/Water-Tank-Project/blob/main/README.md) the link to the Readme file.

 ### Project objectives
 The objective of this project is to control a water tank using ATMega328p microcontroller and C language .
 In order to do so, we have to use some sensor to measure the level of the water, the rain and the pump of the scape pump.